16 Different Types of Bats in Texas

 Evening bats eat various insects, including moths, beetles, and mosquitoes.
 They roost in trees during the day and can often be seen flying around at dusk.

-They use echolocation for hunting their prey by sending out high-frequency sound waves that bounce off nearby objects.
+They use echolocation to hunt their prey by sending high-frequency sound waves bounce off nearby objects.
 They then receive these echoes and use them to find their way.

 13. Northern Yellow Bat

 The northern yellow bat is one of the types of bats in Texas.
 It’s small and yellowish-brown, with a wingspan of only 8 to 10 inches.
-This bat is found in the eastern and central United States and parts of Canada and Mexico.
+This bat is found in the eastern and central United States as well as parts of Canada and Mexico.

 It roosts in trees during the day and feeds on moths, beetles, and other insects at night.
 During mating season, males emit loud chirps, which attract females.